pypackaging-native/pypackaging-native/docs/background/binary_interface.md

     written by the current editor of the C language, as well as a prolific proposal author for both C & C++.

-Finally, the unrealized performance gains left on the table due to ABI stability were what led Google to push hard for an ABI break in the C++ committee, and their [defeat](https://cor3ntin.github.io/posts/abi/) at the C++ meeting in Prague is ultimately what led to them withdrawing their substantial resources from compiler development (principally clang), and
+Finally, the unrealized performance gains left on the table due to ABI stability (and millions of dollar cost of single percentage performance pessimization) were what led Google to push hard for an ABI break in the C++ committee, and their [defeat](https://cor3ntin.github.io/posts/abi/) at the C++ meeting in Prague is ultimately what led to them withdrawing their substantial resources from compiler development (principally clang), and